Customize WalkMe Menu

 - Splash or Dock: Choose the type of display when the widget is clicked and the WalkMe Menu opens.
 A Splash menu will appear in the middle of the page and dim the screen around it.
 A Docked Menu will open on the perimeter of the screen with no additional effects.

 - Change Theme color: This can also be done with CSS.

 In the widget tab of the Customize Player tab, find the following features:

 - Style and Color of the Widget: Note that if you select None, the widget will not be visible on your site.
 You can also use CSS to further customize the widget.

 In the menu tab of the Customize Player tab, select the style of the menu.
-If you select “none” the widget will not open anything when clicked.
+If you select none and you have a widget selected, the widget will not open anything when clicked.